 There are 9 terminals in total at the Barcelona port, 7 of these are cruise terminals.
 They can be roughly categorized into 3 main locations.Adossat Quay Terminals

-Terminals A, B, C and D are based at the Adossat Quay and are furthest away from the city centre.
+Terminals A, B, C and D and E are based at the Adossat Quay and are furthest away from the city centre.
 The Terminal D is also called Palacruceros.

 World Trade Centre Terminals

-There are 3 terminals at the World Trade Centre (WTC) pier which are called North, South and East terminals.
+There are 2 terminals at the World Trade Centre (WTC) pier which are called North, and South terminals.